IagoGrah/obsidian-object-writer/README.md

 ### How it works

-+ When you press the new pen ribbon icon, a new note will be created and opened (like the daily note), this new note will have a random word.
++ When you press the new pen ribbon icon, a new note will be created and opened (like the daily note), this new note will have a random word and a timer counting down.
 Just write away, that easy.
++ When the timer reaches zero, you will automatically enter read mode (this behavior can be disabled).
 + The new file name will be formatted according to the 'Note name' setting, you can use the following keywords:
   + {{date}}: Current date, formatted according to 'Date format'.
   + {{time}}: Current time, formatted according to 'Time format'.